QMCPACK/qmcpack/docs/intro_wavefunction.rst

      \!\!\!\!\sum_{j'=j-1}^{j+2} \!\! b_y^{j'\!,3}(y)
      \!\!\!\!\sum_{k'=k-1}^{k+2} \!\! b_z^{k'\!,3}(z) \,\, p_{i', j', k',n}.

-This allows the rapid evaluation of each orbital in constant time.
+This allows the rapid evaluation of each orbital in constant time unlike with a plane wave basis set where the cost increases with system size.
 Furthermore, this basis is systematically improvable with a single spacing parameter so that accuracy is not compromised compared with the plane wave basis.

 The use of 3D tricubic B-splines greatly improves computational efficiency.
-The gain in computation time from a plane wave basis set to an equivalent B-spline basis set becomes increasingly large as the system size grows.
+The gain in computation time compared to an equivalent plane wave basis set becomes increasingly large as the system size grows.
 On the downside, this computational efficiency comes at the expense of increased memory use, which is easily overcome, however, by the large aggregate memory available per node through OpenMP/MPI hybrid QMC.

 The input xml block for the spline SPOs is given in :ref:`spline.spo.xml`.
 A list of options is given in :numref:`table3`.